zzzx1224/A-Bit-More-Bayesian/README.md

 # A Bit More Bayesian: Domain-Invariant Learning with Uncertainty
-Code for paper "A Bit More Bayesian: Domain-Invariant Learning with Uncertainty" submitted to ICML 2021 with paper ID: 1295.
+Code for paper "A Bit More Bayesian: Domain-Invariant Learning with Uncertainty" submitted to ICML 2021.

 ### Prerequisites
  - Python 3.6.9